-Key management personnel include the senior management, which is composed of the President and Chief Executive Officer, two Senior Executive Vice Presidents, two Executive Vice Presidents, Chief Compliance Officer and Chief Risk Officer of the Bank.
+Key management personnel include the senior management, which is composed of the President and Chief Executive Officer, one Senior Executive Vice President, one Executive Vice President, and Chief Compliance Officer of the Bank.
+Key management personnel also includes eight Directors of the Bank.
 The President and Chief Executive Officer is also the executive director of the Bank.

-Remuneration, both fixed and variable, of the President and Chief Executive Officer, Senior Executive Vice Presidents and Executive Vice Presidents is determined and overseen by the parent bank in accordance with its group remuneration policy.
+Remuneration, both fixed and variable, of the President and Chief Executive Officer, Senior Executive Vice President and Executive Vice President is determined and overseen by the parent bank in accordance with its group remuneration policy.